-- 1. Business opportunities shall be deemed to be all investments or transactions relating to the property or assets of the Group of which professionals become aware in the course of their professional activity, in those cases in which the investment or transaction has been offered to the Group or it has an interest therein. - 2.
-Professionals may not take advantage of business opportunities for their own benefit or for the benefit of a Connected Person unless previously offered to the Group and: - a) the Group has chosen not to take advantage of it without any influence of the professional; and - b) the division responsible for the human resources function of the Group company in question expressly authorises the professional to take advantage of the business opportunity. - 3.
-Professionals may not use the name of the Company or of companies of the Group or invoke their status as professionals thereof to engage in transactions for their own account or for the account of Connected Persons.
+- 1. Business opportunities shall be deemed to be all investments or transactions relating to the property or assets of the Group's companies of which professionals become aware in the course of their professional activity, in those cases in which the investment or transaction has been offered to a company of the Iberdrola Group or such company has an interest therein. - 2.
+Professionals may not take advantage of business opportunities for their own benefit or for the benefit of a Connected Person unless previously offered to a company of the Group and: - a) the Iberdrola Group company has chosen not to take advantage of it without any influence of the professional; and - b) the division responsible for the human resources function of the Group company in question expressly authorises the professional to take advantage of the business opportunity. - 3.
+Professionals may not use the name of the Company or of companies of the Iberdrola Group or invoke their status as professionals thereof to engage in transactions for their own account or for the account of Connected Persons.